Technology-Notes/GeForce-Now-Cloud-developer-wiki/Home.md

 	<tr>
 		<td><b>C#</b></td>
 		<td>
 		An object oriented API in C#.
 This API is very similar to the C++ API.
+It provides a light weight wrapper around the native implementation making it easy to implement a managed solution.
 C# developers must implement a class deriving from BaseGFNApplication either through the stub class provided by NVIDIA or their own custom class.
 		</td>
 	</tr>
 </table>